Hiking Around the Southeast

 The rules and regulations at LRC are not a joke, or a suggestion; please comply with the extremely simple and fair guidelines, or the area may once again be accessed only by sneaking in.

 You can find an excellent guidebook on sale at the hostel front desk, at Rock/Creek, or order one here.

 Distance: 38 miles, mostly fast country roads.
 50 minutes.

-Of the three main areas, Rocktown offers the wildest setting.
+Of the big three bouldering areas, Rocktown offers the wildest setting.
 One can easily get lost every time for the first ten visits.
 Taking the main trail to its end, one will run into the Hueco Simulator, one of the best warm-up walls anywhere.

 Toproping, or even leading with a skinny rack, is also an option at Rocktown; some of these boulders are enormous.
 Check out Lost Wall down the road for single-pitch trad routes.